 Jon and Gav

 Who Are We?
 Jon has been a Doctor Who fan since the early 1970s and has a preference for Tom Baker stories but likes all eras of the show.
 He has his own Dalek and manages a family run TV Shop in Bath which has been established since 1946.
 He is a keen darts player and organises the local league, as well as being a fan of Pink Floyd and supporter of Liverpool FC.
+He has also supplied research for Doctor Who Magazine and Doctor Who Figurines Collection.
 Follow him on Twitter.

 Gav was first introduced to Doctor Who during the summer of 1987 via his dad's video collection of the 1983 repeats.
 He built his first Doctor Who website in 1997 and started themindrobber.co.uk in 2003.
 He contributes artwork to various Doctor Who products including the Classic and New Series DVD ranges, and has supplied various features, cover artwork and illustrations for books, Doctor Who Magazine, Doctor Who Adventures and Doctor Who Figurines Collection.
 Follow him on Twitter.

 We have done an in-depth analysis of an original Dalek prop, which we were able to photograph nearly ten years ago.
 The page shows how the Dalek's unique lumps and bumps could be used to confirm its use throughout the first decade of Doctor Who.
 Read the analysis of this original Shawcraft Dalek skirt here.